carlosjhr64/neuronet/README.md

 	input.set( [-1, 0, 1] )
 	puts input.values.join(', ') # [-1.0,0.0,1.0].join(', ')

-## Layer

-In Neuronet, InputLayer is to Layer what Node is to Neuron.
-Layer is an Array of Neurons.
 A Layer object is created as follows:

 	# length is the number of neurons in the layer
 	layer = Neuronet::Layer.new( length )

-The Layer object responds to the following methods:

-	connect( layer, weight=0.0 )
-	partial
-	train( targets, learning=Neuronet.learning )
-	values

 So now one can create layers, connect them, train them, and update them (via partial).
 A Perceptron is built this way: